VDA5050/VDA5050/VDA5050_EN.md

 INITIALIZING | Action was triggered, preparatory measures are initiated.
 RUNNING | The action is running.
-PAUSED | The action is paused because of a pause instantAction or external trigger (pause button on AGV) FINISHED | The action is finished. <br>A result is reported via the resultDescription FAILED | Action could not be finished for whatever reason.
+PAUSED | The action is paused because of a pause instantAction or external trigger (pause button on AGV) FINISHED | The action is finished. <br>A result is reported via the result.
+FAILED | Action could not be finished for whatever reason.

 >Table 1 The acceptable values for the actionStatus field